Skip to main content

 From Vibe Coding to Harness Engineering

-The answer is now fairly clear.
-If project context, quality gates, and verification workflows are in place, AI-generated code can enter the engineering workflow reliably.
-Human time gradually moves from “writing” to “verifying”: requirement breakdown, architecture judgment, context organization, boundary checks, and failure handling.
+The answer is mostly settled now.
+When the project context, quality gates, and verification flow are in place, AI-generated code can enter the engineering workflow reliably.
+Human time moves from “typing the code” to “holding the line”: breaking down requirements, judging architecture, arranging context, checking boundaries, and handling failures.

-What Changed
+What changed

 #

-• Context keeps growing until the model loses the important part.
+• Context keeps growing until the model loses the important part

-• Without external references, strategy turns into guesswork.
+• Without external references, strategy becomes guesswork

-• User rejection, permission blocks, and empty output need explicit stop semantics.
+• User rejection, permission blocks, and empty output need explicit stop semantics

 flowchart LR